darkrider88/Lunar/README.md

 # Lunar - Video Streaming service using Reactjs

-Made by: Shashwat(me), [Priyanshi Meghwani](https://github.com/priyanshi23meghwani) and [Saumya Singh](https://github.com/saumyaseek)
-This is our final year project which is still under construction.

 In this WebApp we could search and play videos. we could post photos with caption, which every body could see.
 This webApp is built using YouTubeAPI.